Is Marble Right for Your Kitchen? A MA Fabricator's Honest Answer

 In the right neighborhoods, marble countertops are expected, not just preferred.
 Real estate agents know this, and buyers respond to it.

-Italian marble especially carries weight with discerning buyers.
+Italian marble especially carries weight with serious buyers who know what they want.
 A marble kitchen photographs beautifully and signals quality immediately.

 As we covered, etching and staining are the main considerations.
 A quality sealer prevents staining, and honed finishes make etching blend in naturally.